ramiyengar/gatsby-starter-netlify-cms/src/pages/index.md

 mainpitch:
   title: Why Padarekha?
   description: >
     Be warned!
 The contents on this page change very frequently.
-I use this sace for my tech experiments.
+I use this space for my tech experiments.
     Currently using it for a Netlify/Gatsby project.
-Last known use was for a website running using Contentful.
+Last known use was for a website running using Contentful, testing Zeit, and some other cool new playthings.
     Upcoming project: A GraphQL backend, courtesy Hasura.
     Stay tuned!
 description: >-